theMK2k/bigbox3d/README.md

 ## Controls inside the view

-Click and hold the mouse and move it around to rotate the view.
+Click and hold the left mouse button and move it around to rotate the view.

+Click and hold the right mouse button and move it around to move the box around.

+Use <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> or cursor keys to move the box around.

 Use the mouse wheel to zoom in/out.

-Use <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> or cursor keys to move the box around.